trailofbits/cargo-unmaintained/README.md

 1. X relies on a version of a package Y that is incompatible with the Y's latest version.
 2. Either X has no associated repository, or its repository's last commit was over a year ago (a configurable value).

+As of 2023-10-23, the [RustSec Advisory Database] contains 87 active advisories for unmaintained packages.
+Using the above conditions, `cargo-unmaintained` automatically identifies 42 of them (just under half).
+These results can be reproduced by running the `rustsec_advisory_comparison` binary within this repository.

+Notes

-The purpose of the second condition is to give package maintainers a chance to update their packages.
+- The purpose of the second condition is to give package maintainers a chance to update their packages.
 That is, an incompatible upgrade to one of X's dependencies could require time-consuming changes to X. Without this check, `cargo-unmaintained` would produce many false positives.

-Note that the above conditions never consider a "leaf" package (i.e., a package with no dependencies) unmaintained.
+- The above conditions never consider a "leaf" package (i.e., a package with no dependencies) unmaintained.

-This tool is meant be a complement to [`cargo-audit`], whose [RustSec Advisory Database] includes notifications for unmaintained packages.
-A key difference is that `cargo-unmaintained` tries to identify such packages automatically, instead of requiring a human to identify them manually.

-## Example
+## Output

+`cargo-unmaintained`'s output includes the number of days since a package's repository was last updated, along with the dependencies that cause a package to be considered unmaintained.

-The following is the output produced by running `cargo-unmaintained` on the head of the [Cargo repository] on 2023-10-20:
+As an example, the following is the output produced by running `cargo-unmaintained` on the head of the [Cargo repository] on 2023-10-20:

 ```
 sized-chunks (https://github.com/bodil/sized-chunks updated 539 days ago)